pcaro90/twcaldav/README.md

 Bidirectional synchronization between TaskWarrior and CalDAV servers.

+> [!WARNING] This project was completely coded by an AI agent.
+A human was
+> involved to describe the project, to make implementation and behaviour
+> decisions, to define what tests should be performed, and a few other things.
+> However, as of v1.0.0, said human did **NOT** write a single line of code.
+> What a time to be alive.

 ## Features

-- 🔄 **Bidirectional Sync** - Changes propagate both ways (TaskWarrior ↔ CalDAV)
+- 🔄 **Bidirectional Sync** - Changes propagate both ways (TaskWarrior ↔
+  CalDAV)
 - 🖥️ **Multi-Client Support** - Sync the same CalDAV server from multiple computers
 - 📅 **Full CalDAV Support** - Works with Radicale, Baikal, Nextcloud, and other CalDAV servers
 - 🎯 **Project Mapping** - Map TaskWarrior projects to CalDAV calendars
 - 🔍 **Smart Sync** - Timestamp-based conflict resolution
 - 🧪 **Dry Run Mode** - Preview changes before syncing